annap16/DictionaryApp/README.md

 ## Setup and Usage Instructions
 The application runs using Docker for both the client and server.
 Follow these steps to set it up:
-1. Download the project and create a `.env` file in the main project directory using provided `env.example` file with example account.
+1. Download the project and create a `.env` file in the main project directory using provided `env_example.txt` file with example account.
+You can rename or copy this file to your `.env` file: [env_example.txt](https://github.com/user-attachments/files/19872509/env_example.txt)
 2. Start Docker by running: <pre> ```sudo docker-compose up --build ``` </pre>
 3. In a separate terminal, start the client by executing:<pre> ```sudo docker-compose exec client /bin/sh ``` </pre> Then, once inside, run:  <pre> ```/dictionary-client ``` </pre>
 4. After successfully launching the client, you can interact with the application using example commands and leave the application at any time using `exit` command.